Prepare for Your Future in Criminal Justice Administration and Leadership

 Penn State's Online Master of Criminal Justice Policy and Administration

-In this program, you will study with highly regarded faculty from Penn State's College of the Liberal Arts — Department of Sociology and Criminology, and the Penn State Harrisburg School of Public Affairs.
-Your diploma will look no different from the one earned by students on our physical campus.
+In this program, you will study with highly regarded faculty from the Penn State College of the Liberal Arts' Department of Sociology and Criminology and the Penn State Harrisburg School of Public Affairs.
+Your diploma will look no different than those earned by students on our physical campus.
 And you will be part of a Penn State community that includes the largest dues-paying alumni network in the world.

 Upon graduation from this program, you should be able to:

 - describe and summarize crime rates, trends, and patterns, and apply foundational knowledge of criminological theories devoted to explaining crime

 - discuss organizational structure, processes, and challenges of criminal justice institutions, and analyze past and current criminal justice policies and evidence-based practices

 - apply the foundations of contemporary ethical practices and effective leadership in the criminal justice profession

 - employ advanced knowledge in social science research and applied statistical methods, specifically focused on criminal justice issues